Azure/azure-rest-api-specs/eng/README.md

 - We maintain only top-level `package-lock.json` file.
 Running `npm install` from top-level dir removes the need to ever have other files.
+- We ensure the lock file remains clean by ensuring that a PR that adds or modifies dependencies, makes changes equivalent to following protocol:
+  - `cd <local-specs-clone-root>`
+  - `git clean -xdf` to remove all untracked files.
+  - Copy-over [`package-lock.json` from `main`] to local clone.
+  - `npm install` to reflect the upserted dependencies.
+- In case any dependencies have been removed, we do `rm package-lock.json` and `npm install` This way we ensure the lock file remains free of unused dependencies.
+- We do `npm update` only in stand-alone PRs.
+- To avoid inconsistent content of `package-lock.json` due to bugs like [npm/cli #7384],
+  we ensure to use the same node and npm version to update `package-lock.json`.
+  As of 7/15/2024 this is `node 20.15.1` and `npm 0.7.0`.

 ## Linting and prettier